Quality manufacturing, design and performance

-Our broad menu of over 1,000 ELISA kits provides accurate and consistent results for all of your research needs.
+Our broad menu of over 2,200 ELISA kits provide accurate and consistent results for all your research needs.
 Each Invitrogen ELISA kit meets rigorous specifications and is manufactured with stringent quality controls to help ensure excellent quality and reproducibility.
-Choose individual target-specific ELISA kits using the search tool above.
-We offer a variety of off-the shelf ELISA formats or special services, such as: lot reservation, bulk packaging and custom target development for flexibility and convenience as you start your next research project.
+Choose individual target-specific ELISA kits using the search tool below.
+We offer a variety of off-the-shelf ELISA formats and immunoassay special requests, such as lot reservation, bulk packaging, and custom assay development for flexibility and convenience as you start your next research project.

-Data acquired from these validation tests are typically available in each kit’s manual—either in the kit packaging or on the product webpage.
-If you have any questions please contact Technical Support.
+Invitrogen ELISA kits are tested for the following factors—intra-assay precision, inter-assay precision, linearity of dilution, ELISA parallelism, recovery, sensitivity, and specificity.
+Data acquired from these ELISA validation tests are typically available in each kit’s manual—found either in the kit packaging or on the product webpage.

 Intra-assay precision

 Intra-assay validation shows the reproducibility between wells within an assay plate.
-Data resulting from intra-assay validation helps ensure that samples run in different wells of the plate will give comparable results.
+Data resulting from intra-assay validation helps ensure that samples run in different wells of the plate and will give comparable results.
 Below are examples of data generated and reported for a representative intra-assay validation experiment.
-In this example, our VCAM-1 ELISA Kit, Human (Cat.
-No. KHT0601) was evaluated by testing 14 replicates each for three samples in the same assay.
-The resulting low %CV for each sample indicates good reproducibility within the assay.
+In this example, Invitrogen VCAM-1 Human ELISA Kit was evaluated by testing 14 replicates, each for three samples in the same assay.
+The resulting low % CV for each sample indicates good reproducibility within the assay.
 Samples with known Hu sVCAM-1 concentration were assayed in replicates of 14 to determine precision within an assay.

 ParametersSample 1Sample 2Sample 3